Biwater

 Biwater International Limited provides large-scale water and wastewater treatment solutions.
-It has completed over 25,000 projects in over 90 countries.
+It has completed over 25,000 projects in over 90 countries, being headquartered in Surrey, England.

 Adrian White, CBE, founded Biwater in 1968, and is the Executive Chairman.
 White is also the founder of British Water, the United Kingdom's Water Trade Association.
-Biwater is headquartered in Surrey, England.

 History

 Biwater was established in 1968 as Biwater Treatment Company in Beckenham, Kent, UK, by Adrian White with an authorised share capital of £100.
 The name 'Biwater' was derived from the idea of working with 'two waters', the treatment of wastewater and the provision of clean drinking water.

 In 1971, Biwater set up its global headquarters in Dorking, Surrey.

 In the early 1970s, Biwater identified the need to develop scalable water and wastewater treatment plants.

 After a number of acquisitions in 1986, Biwater developed a collective brand identity and launched the Biwater fish logo.

 Solutions

 Biwater has designed and constructed water and wastewater treatment plants, provided consultancy services and run water systems for people in over 90 countries.
 Since starting in the United Kingdom in 1968, the company has completed many diverse projects, from a piped water supply to 4.2 million inhabitants in Malaysia, to constructing sewage treatment works for Abu Dhabi, to purchasing water companies in China.